cambrad3/cambrad3.github.io/index.md

 ### Modeling and Insights

-#### Model training with LDA components
+#### Regression using LDA components

-For our first approach, we trained various models using LDA components.
+For our first approach, we trained various models using the LDA components obtained from the unsupervised analysis.
 In this approach, we used LDA on rookie features of all non-rookie players.
 Then, we used took the first 2 LDA components and used them in various models.
 We looked at the accuracy of each model using 5-fold cross validation on non-rookie players and their corresponding career win shares.
 The following table shows these results:

 <img src="https://www.dropbox.com/s/9am5ikrhp566jrf/finalLDA.PNG?raw=1">

-#### Model training using rookie features
+#### Regression and regularization models using rookie features

 Win Shares is a continuous variable; we have used linear regression to predict the value.
 We have also scaled the attributes as few values have different quantities which would impact the linear regression algorithm.
 Below is a chart of important attributes using linear regression.
 This chart shows the strength of coefficients of each predictor.